Voted 2015 # 1 Childcare Center in Herald Times Readers Choice Awards!!!

 The Bloomington Developmental Learning Center is a multi-cultural child care center that encourages each child to develop his or her own unique potential.
-We foster the emotional, social, and educational development of children ages 6 weeks to 6 years old.
+Through our play-based curriculum BDLC fosters the emotional, social, and educational development of children ages 6 weeks to 5 years old.
 With the help of our exceptional staff, we help make a positive impact on the lives of each child that comes through our doors.

 Our Teachers and support staff provide a safe, caring environment while engaging children in developmentally appropriate curricula.
 BDLC is one of the largest and oldest child-care centers in Monroe County.
-It is licensed by the State of Indiana and is a participant in Paths to Quality reaching Level 3.
+It is licensed by the State of Indiana and is a participant in Paths to Quality which goes above and beyond licensing requirements.

 - Paths to Quality Level 3

-- Herald Times Readers Choice award for Best Childcare Center over multiple years, including 2013!
+- Herald Times Readers Choice award for Best Childcare Center over multiple years, including 2013 and 2015!

 - 5 stars in Indiana’s Environmental Recognition Program

 - Follow the practice of Continuity of Care (teachers move with children to new rooms).